Forgetting is Everywhere: Additional results

 Here we expand on the empirical results presented in \S\ref{sec:empirical}, examining how the dynamics of forgetting vary with model architecture, hyperparameters, and optimisation settings.
+In addition to the training efficiency analysis in \Cref{fig:training_efficiency_il_forgetting}, we observe that hyperparameters can simultaneously shape both training efficiency and forgetting in \Cref{fig:training_eff}.

-\paragraph{Effect of model size.}\looseness=-1 \Cref{fig:regression-capacity} examines how model size affects forgetting and learning efficiency on the regression task detailed in \Cref{app:implementation}.
-Each plot compares networks with different hidden-layer sizes, trained on 40 datapoints that span both under- and over-parameterised tasks.
+\paragraph{Effect of model size.} \Cref{fig:regression-capacity} examines how model size affects forgetting and learning efficiency on the regression task detailed in \Cref{app:implementation}.
+Each plot compares networks with different hidden-layer sizes, trained on 40 data points spanning both under- and over-parameterised tasks.
 We find that forgetting generally increases with model size, peaking near the point where the number of parameters matches the task's effective complexity, and then decreases again in the highly overparameterised task.
-This inverted trend mirrors the behaviour of training efficiency discussed in \Cref{fig:training_efficiency}.
+This inverted trend mirrors the behaviour of training efficiency discussed in \Cref{fig:training_efficiency_il_forgetting}.

-\paragraph{Effect of momentum.} In \Cref{fig:regression-momentum}, we vary the momentum coefficient in stochastic gradient descent while training on the same regression task.
-The propensity to forget exhibits periodic fluctuations whose amplitude increases with higher momentum values.
-Both the mean level of forgetting and the oscillatory behaviour grow with momentum, indicating a trade-off between stability and adaptivity.
-The most efficient training occurs around a momentum of 0.9, where moderate levels of forgetting coincide with stable and fast convergence.
+\paragraph{Effect of momentum.} In \Cref{fig:regression-momentum}, we vary the momentum coefficient in stochastic gradient descent while training on a regression task.
+The propensity to forget exhibits periodic fluctuations that increase with higher momentum values.
+Both mean forgetting, and the oscillatory behaviour grows with momentum, indicating a trade-off between stability and adaptivity.
+The most efficient training occurs when moderate forgetting coincides with stable, fast convergence.

 \paragraph{Effect of batch size.} \Cref{fig:regression-batch_size} studies the influence of batch size on forgetting dynamics.
 Smaller minibatches lead to higher update variability, resulting in larger oscillations and a greater propensity to forget as training progresses.
-As batch size increases, forgetting decreases and training becomes more stable, plateauing at around one-quarter of the training dataset size.
+As batch size increases, efficiency increases and forgetting decreases, plateauing at around one-quarter of the training dataset size.
 Beyond this, forgetting remains non-zero and is very similar across batch sizes greater than one-quarter of the training dataset.